linustws/spinnit/README.md

-# SpinMeBot
+# WheelOfDestinyBot

-Let me decide your fate 💫
+In a dilemma?
+Spin the wheel and unveil your fate 💫

 https://t.me/helpjoydecidebot

-## Setting up your own bot with customized pictures

-1. Get a copy of this repo
-2. Set up your telegram bot
-3. Get some pictures